 Explores the characteristics of financial statements and financial statements analysis.
 Emphasis is on the income statement, balance sheet and sources and uses of funds statement.
 Effects of reserves, inventory valuations, depreciation, depletion, amortization, subsidiaries and affiliates are studied.
 Also addressed are cash flow, reported earnings, taxable earnings and interpretation of the financial data by means of ratio analysis.
+Prerequisite: ACC 101 with a grade of C or better.

-BFC 225 International Finance (3-0) 3 hrs Emphasizes international trade financing.
+BFC 225 International Finance (3-0)

+Emphasizes international trade financing.
 Presents mechanics of importing and exporting, credit and political considerations.
 Focuses on credit considerations, market product profiles, letters of credit, collection, credit information outside the United States and entry into these markets.

-BFC 235 Banking Internship (1-15) 3 hrs.
+BFC 235 Banking Internship (1-15)

 Provides cooperative work experience as a banking trainee.
 Credit for this course will be given for participation in supervised cooperative work experience.
-The experience must be provided through an organized training plan in a collegeapproved training station.
+The experience must be provided through an organized training plan in a college-approved training station.
 One lecture hour per week will be devoted to job analysis and banking issues.

-BFC 240 Topics in Finance (.5-0 to 3-0) .5 to 3 hrs.
+BFC 240 Topics in Finance (.5-0 to 3-0)

+.5 - 3 crs.

 Studies selected problems or topics in finance.
 The exact content and instructional methodology will vary semester to semester depending on the material to be studied.
-A syllabus or course outline containing additional information will be available with pre-registration materials each time that the course is offered.
+A syllabus or course outline containing additional information will be available with preregistration materials each time that the course is offered.
 This course may be repeated up to a maximum of three credit hours.